Excel VBA Class Module

 Do the same thing for Samsung and Nokia brand as well.

-Now we will use Debug.Print to print the information on immediate window.
-It is useful where we want to see certain variable in a line of code.
-We will select different features for each Mobile brand as shown below.
+Now we will use DebugPrint to print the information on the immediate window.
+It is useful where we want to see a certain variable in a line of code.
+We will select different features for each Mobile brand, as shown below.

-Now assign the MobileStarts and MobileOff functional operations which we defined in Class to each of mobile brand in the same module along with Message box.
-You may skip message box here.
+Now assign the MobileStarts and MobileOff functional operations, which we defined in Class to each of the mobile brands in the same module along with the Message box.
+You may skip the message box here.

 This completes the assigning of Class to Module.
 Now compile the code and run using the F5 key.
-We will message box of each mobile brand as shown below.
+We will see the message of each mobile brand, as shown below.

-Now, if you want to know what variables and functions have what kind of values in it.
-For that open the Local window from view tab which will help us getting the details when we compile the code as shown below.
+Now, if you want to know what variables and functions have what kind of values in it, for that open the Local window from the view tab, which will help us getting the details when we compile the code as shown below.